Kettelhut Chair | House of Finn Juhl

 Hans Henrik Sørensen, co-founder of House of Finn Juhl, recounts:

-"Mary Ellen Kettelhut asked if we were interested in the watercolour as she had retired from a long career in furniture, most recently with Herman Miller.
+"Mary Ellen Kettelhut asked if we were interested in the watercolor, as she had retired from a long career in furniture, most recently with Herman Miller.
 After several pleasant conversations, she decided to keep the drawing, and I promised that if we put the chair into production, we would name it after her."

 The Kettelhut Chair photographed with the textile Cifrado from Kvadrat / Sahco in the colour '0231'.
 The wooden frame consists of a combination of solid oak and walnut.